What is TC40 & SAFE Data?

 TC40 data and SAFE data are terms commonly used by payment experts, but they aren’t widely understood concepts.

-If used properly, TC40 and SAFE data can be a helpful fraud management tool.
-But if used incorrectly, merchants may suffer a lot of unnecessary revenue loss.
+If used properly, TC40 and SAFE data can be a helpful fraud prevention tool.
+But if used incorrectly, you could suffer a lot of unnecessary revenue loss.

 1. TC40 and SAFE data is used to monitor fraud.

 Fraud is an ever-present concern for cardholders.
-The card brands (Mastercard, Visa, etc.) try to protect consumers and manage risk as best they can.
+The card brands (American Express, Discover, Visa and Mastercard) try to protect consumers and manage risk as best they can.

 When fraud information is sent to Visa, it is added to the card brand’s TC40 report.
 Mastercard adds fraud information to the SAFE (System to Avoid Fraud Effectively) report.